ireaneus/CDI/docs/OTSurvey/OTSurveyS1AssignmentPt1.md

 ---
 title: OTSurvey - Session 1 Part 1 - Introduction/Doctrine of Inspiration
-date: 63 B.C.
+date: 4000 - 425 BC
-writer: Moses
+writer: 70 writers
-category: Law
+category: Law, Psalms, and the prophets
-description:
+description: What Jesus read to his disciples, the first 39 books of the Old Testament.
-bibleReference: Genesis
+bibleReference: Genesis - Malachi
 ---

 # {{ page.meta.title }}